-Confusion about products: Businesses stuff product pages with technical jargon and keywords thinking a consumer understands it.
+Confusion about products: Businesses stuff product pages with technical jargon and keywords thinking a consumer understands.
 Consumers are not product experts, and should not be expected to parse through technical specifications and industry jargon to determine if a product is right for them.

 Conversational search: the answer to outdated search experiences

 The old way of shopping, when you went into a store and a salesperson would ask a few questions to narrow down options to the most relevant to your needs and requirements, is the model of a consumer-centric experience.
-That salesperson with all their knowledge and experience could anticipate and understand what you wanted; it was authentic and personal.
-Conversational search, also known as conversational commerce, digitizes the human experience and intuitiveness lacking in the search experience we’ve outlined in this article.
+With all their knowledge and experience, that salesperson could anticipate and understand what you wanted; it was authentic and personal.
+Content Discovery digitizes the human experience and intuitiveness lacking in the search experience we’ve outlined in this article.

-Conversational search is the ultimate way to convert consumers by leveraging AI to optimize every step of their journey.
-Rather than using keywords or faceted search, the consumer is asked a series of needs-based questions to narrow down choice to 5-10 options, not thousands.
+Content Discovery is the most effective way to convert customers by leveraging AI to optimize every step of their journey.
+Rather than using keywords or faceted search, the consumer is asked a series of needs-based questions to narrow down the choice to 5-10 options, not thousands.
 The AI aspect of product discovery understands and predicts what the customer needs to increase conversion and customer satisfaction.
 In turn, brands and retailers ascertain valuable insights into their consumers, like product performance, channel efficiency, and buyer profiles.

-Consumers deserve a better search experience, and AI-powered product discovery is the only way to deliver it.
+Consumers deserve a better search experience, and AI-powered content discovery is the only way to deliver it.